rsksmart/devportal-1.0/tutorials/ethereum-devs/geth-attach-local-node-mac.md

 Did you think that it would be so easy to use Geth, an Ethereum client, to interact with an RSK local node?

-Alternatively, we can do more things using Geth, such as [deploy a smart contract on an RSK local node using Geth and Remix](/tutorials/ethereum-devs/geth-attach-deploy-smart-contract/).
+We can do more things using Geth, such as [deploy a smart contract on an RSK local node using Geth and Remix](/tutorials/ethereum-devs/geth-attach-deploy-smart-contract/).

 Our goal is to join forces and give options to people who believe in smart contracts based on Ethereum, and also believe in the power of Bitcoin, through RSK.